 Can we request funding from the ISS National Laboratory?
 What are the scopes and limitations for it?

-You may request funding, but we cannot assure you that a grant will be provided.
-You should plan to cover the cost of researcher time and materials.
-If you would like to request funding to cover the Implementation Partner costs, you may do so.
-The number of grants awarded and the resources awarded for individual grants will depend on the number of meritorious applications received, the availability of funding or other resources for that RFP open period, and programmatic priorities.
-Lower-cost proposals will receive priority over higher-cost proposals when expected science return and feasibility are comparable.
-Please note that at this stage, only an estimate for the budget is required.
+Please note that the ISS National Lab is not primarily a granting organization.
+While you may request funding for implementation of your flight project, please note that funds available for grants are limited and may not be provided.
+Offerors should plan to cover the cost of researcher time and materials.
+Costs of transportation to and from the space station are covered as part of the ISS National Lab Cooperative Agreement with NASA.
+Any grants awarded will be minimal and depend on the number of meritorious applications received, the availability of funding or other resources for that RFP open period, and programmatic priorities.
+No-cost and low-cost proposals will receive priority over higher-cost proposals when expected science return and feasibility are comparable.
+For Step-1 Concept Summaries, only an estimate for any budget is required.

 For information on our Implementation Partners, see: https://www.issnationallab.org/implementation-partners/